ethereumjs/ethereumjs-monorepo/packages/client/README.md

 #### Common-based Configuration

-We have got our own flexible chain configuration and genesis state configuration format applied in the `Common` library, see the `Common` [chain JSON files](../common/src/chains/) as well as corresponding [Genesis JSON files](../common/src/genesisStates/) for inspiration.
+We have got our own flexible chain configuration and genesis state configuration format applied in the `Common` library, see the `Common` [chain JSON files](../common/src/chains/) as well as corresponding blockchain [Genesis JSON files](../blockchain/src/genesisStates/) for inspiration.

 Custom chain files following this format can be passed in to the client with the following options: